astrofrog/sedfitter/doc/source/traditional.rst

   fit is shown in black, and the subsequent fits are shown in grey.
-However, this may produce ``eps`` files which take a while to draw - the ``pgrey`` option fixes this by rasterizing all the grey SEDs into a single greyscale map, which makes loading almost instantaneous.
+However, this may produce ``eps`` files which take a while to draw - the ``pgrey`` option fixes this by rasterizing all the grey SEDs into a single greyscale map, which makes loading almost instantaneous (not implemented yet).

 * Options to control the minimum and maximum values shown::